AlexandreDecan/sismic/docs/contract.rst

     - the preconditions are checked before starting the process of the transition (and **before** executing the optional transition action).
     - the postconditions are checked after finishing the process of the transition (and **after** executing the optional transition action).
     - the invariants are checked twice: one before starting and a second time after finishing the process of the transition.
- - For statecharts:
-    - the preconditions are checked before any *stabilization step* (but **after** executing ``on entry``).
-    - the postconditions are checked after the statechart enters a final configuration.
-    - the invariants are checked at the end of each *macro step*.

 Defining contracts in YAML